Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Experiments

 \subsubsection{Evaluation Metrics}

 Our evaluation framework assesses both the performance of the recommendations and the quality of generated user preference summaries.
-For recommendation tasks, we adopt widely used metrics from previous works~\cite{Chen_Sun_2023, zhou_c-crs_2022, zhou_improving_2020}, including HR@$K$, NDCG@$K$, and MRR@$K$, with $K$ set to 10 and 50.
-To evaluate user preference summaries, we employ three types of metrics: (1) Lexical Similarity: ROUGE-1, ROUGE-2, ROUGE-L, and ROUGE-Sum; (2) Semantic Understanding: Following~\cite{wang-etal-2023-chatgpt}, we use GPT-4o-mini to assess Reasoning Proficiency (RP) and Factual Consistency (FC); (3) User-Centric Evaluation: LLM-based simulated user evaluations, inspired by~\cite{ji2023exploringimpactinstructiondata, gao2024llmbasednlgevaluationcurrent}, measure Explainability and User Preference Alignment.
-More details on the metrics used can be found in Appendix~\ref{app:eval}.
+For recommendation tasks, we adopt widely used metrics from previous works~\cite{zhou_c-crs_2022, zhou_improving_2020}, including HR@$K$, NDCG@$K$, and MRR@$K$, with $K$ set to 10 and 50.
+To evaluate user preference summaries, we employ three complementary metrics: (1) Lexical Similarity: ROUGE-1, ROUGE-2, ROUGE-L, and ROUGE-Sum; (2) Semantic Understanding: Following~\cite{wang-etal-2023-chatgpt}, we use GPT-4o-mini to assess Reasoning Proficiency (RP) and Factual Consistency (FC).
+RP assesses logical coherence, inference accuracy, and recommendation relevance, while FC evaluates dialogue alignment, knowledge graph consistency, and statement accuracy.
+Both metrics are scored on a scale of 0 to 100.
+(3) User-Centric Evaluation: Inspired by~\cite{ji2023exploringimpactinstructiondata, gao2024llmbasednlgevaluationcurrent}, we conduct LLM-based simulated user evaluations, which rank the system's output based on two aspects: Explainability, which measures how clearly the system justifies its recommendations, and User Preference Alignment, which measures how accurately the system understands and responds to user preferences expressed in the conversation.